 Did you know that besides protecting your eyes from sweat and moisture, your eyebrows make it easier for people to recognize you?
 In one interesting study, participants had more difficulty recognizing celebrities from morphed images when the celebs had no eyebrows than when they had no eyes.1 That explains how important your eyebrows are to your appearance and why it’s a cause of concern when you start losing eyebrow hair.

 Excessive loss of eyebrow hair can indicate health conditions like hypothyroidism or madarosis.
 It can also indicate you are or were under stress or have protein and vitamin deficiency.
 An autoimmune condition called alopecia areata can also be responsible for the loss of eyebrow hair.2 In all these cases, you would also see a loss of scalp hair.
-It’s wise to visit a doctor to identify the underlying health condition, but meanwhile, you could also try these natural remedies for thicker eyebrows.
+It’s wise to visit a doctor to identify the underlying health condition, but meanwhile, you could also try these

 1. Castor Oil